RETURN TO GHOSTS PAGE | E-MAIL ME

 The reality behind the image is that the camera (usually a Polaroid, but it can occur on any type of camera) is using a flash while at the same time using a slow shutter speed.
 This can be caused by partially blocking the flash on an automatic camera or by manually setting the camera to night portrait mode or the wrong manual settings, and just slightly moving the camera while the shutter is open.
 This causes the image to contain two images of the subject, one that is reasonably sharp and another that is similar but, due to the transparency and blur created by the technique, will not always match the subject exactly.
 The fact that the blurred image doesn't look exactly like the subject makes the suggestion that the image is a "companion spirit" easier to pull off.
 (Used with permission.)

-Another common effect frequently misinterpreted as a ghost picture is motion blur (sometimes called "streakers"), shown in these two very cute examples.
+Another common effect frequently misinterpreted as a ghost picture is motion blur (sometimes called "streakers"), shown in these two examples.

 This occurs when the camera tries to compensate for shooting a dark subject (or someone in a dark place--usually using the "night portrait" mode) by using a slower shutter speed.
 What happens is that once the flash goes off, if the photographer unconsciously moves the camera ever so slightly, he or she will create the motion blur effect that you see in the pumpkins.
 The blur is only noticeable with especially bright colors since that is the only light source the camera can pick up without a flash, which is why the children do not appear similarly "smeared".
 The "lightning bolt" coming out of the pumpkin in the picture on the left is actually a blur of the candle flame itself--the bolt effect being the result of the camera being jerked slightly upwards immediately after the flash went off.
 Cool effect, though, and one easily reproduced with practice.
 (Used with permission.)